TheRealGD/therealgd/README.md

 are likely to be rejected, as this must be discussed with the community beforehand.

+If you'd like to support me with money, you can send Bitcoins to `1AXAH2ZaHfVsq2xnbXRN9497FpUAri8x72`.

 ## License

 The software is released under the zlib license.
 See the `LICENSE` file for